-A student will not be readmitted if there is an outstanding tuition balance from the previous year.
+A student will not be readmitted if there is an outstanding tuition balance, excessive absences, and/or behavior concerns from the previous year.
 Past behavior and Christian conduct will be considered as part of the enrollment recommendation for all students.